phasorpy/phasorpy/docs/phasor_approach.rst

   .. _lifa:

   `LIFA <https://lambertinstruments.com/lifa-software>`__
-  is a commercial software by Lambert Instruments to record and analyze fluorescence lifetime images, integrating all Lambert hardware.
+  is commercial software by Lambert Instruments to record and analyze fluorescence lifetime images, integrating all Lambert hardware.

 -
   .. _flimfast:

   `FlimFast <https://www.cgohlke.com/flimfast/>`__
-  was a research-grade Windows desktop software for frequency-domain, full-field, fluorescence lifetime imaging at video rate, developed by Christoph Gohlke during 2000-2002 at UIUC.
+  was a research-grade Windows desktop application for frequency-domain, full-field, fluorescence lifetime imaging at video rate, developed by Christoph Gohlke during 2000-2002 at UIUC.
 It enabled phasor vs intensity plots of FLIM images during real-time acquisition.

-The following software are related to FLIM analysis but are primarily fitting-based and therefore not included in the phasor-focused list above:
+The following software packages are related to FLIM analysis but are primarily fitting-based and therefore not included in the phasor-focused list above:

 -